GMOD/Apollo/docs/Web_services.md

 # Web Service API

-The Apollo Web Service API is a JSON-based REST API to interact with the annotations and other services of Web Apollo.
+The Apollo Web Service API is a JSON-based REST API to interact with the annotations and other services of Apollo.
 Both the request and response JSON objects can contain feature information that are based on the Chado schema.
-We use the web services API [scripting examples](https://github.com/GMOD/Apollo/blob/master/docs/web_services/examples/) and we also use them in the Web Apollo JBrowse plugin.
+We use the web services API [scripting examples](https://github.com/GMOD/Apollo/blob/master/docs/web_services/examples/) and we also use them in the Apollo JBrowse plugin.

 The most up to date Web Service API documentation is deployed from the source code rest-api-doc annotations.